yuhko-msft/microsoft-graph-docs/concepts/people-example.md

 - Sending or receiving emails to/from each other as part of a public group
 - Inviting users to meetings as part of group, or where more than X people are invited

-The ranking doesn’t change based on who User A is (the person looking at someone else's page).
+The ranking doesn't change based on who User A is (the person looking at someone else's page).
 The ranking is determined by the interaction level between User B (profile owner) and User C (person showing up on profile owner's list).

 In order for User C to appear, the profile owner must be in a relatively small group/DL with that user that is public (meaning the membership list is available in the directory).